kumbulanit/t-sql/tech company/untitled/module 7/Lesson2_Modifying_and_Removing_Data.md

 WHERE CreatedDate < DATEADD(DAY, -30, GETDATE())
   AND FirstName LIKE 'Temp%';

--- Delete based on salary range
+-- Delete based on BaseSalary range
 DELETE FROM EmployeeTemp
 WHERE BaseSalary < 30000 AND IsActive = 0;